 What Is Personal Branding?

-Personal branding involves telling your own story about how you solved a specific problem in your life and how you can help them solve the same problem on the basis of the lessons you learned and expertise you acquired along the way.
+Personal branding involves telling your own story about how you solved a specific problem in your life and how you can help them solve the same problem on the basis of the lessons you learned and the expertise you acquired along the way.

 Your expertise and knowledge showcased as your personal brand, is what differentiates you, helps you stand apart from the competition, and gets you noticed by those who matter, whether they are your clients or your employers.